 A SMALL ENCOURAGEMENT BEFORE YOU UNCOVER IF YOU’RE A RESPONSIVE PARENT

 Now, both positives and issues aren’t set in stone, which means they’re prone to change.
 Considering we’re affected by our heritage, social environment, by our good and bad experiences, as well as the constant process of learning.
+So don’t overthink or worry too much because you don’t always have everything under control.
+Just remember that things can change and you can manage that change.

 You should always keep this in mind for 2 simple reasons: